 Through this research, scientists wanted to know about the origin of distinctive, volatile poor compositions of planets.

-Scientists examined the samples of the Earth and meteorites from the Mars and the asteroid Vesta.
+Scientists examined the samples of the Earth and meteorites from Mars and the asteroid Vesta.
 For this, they used their newly developed technique to acquire precise measurements of magnesium isotope ratios than previously obtained.

 - Earth, Mars, and asteroid Vesta have distinct magnesium isotope ratios from any plausible nebula starting materials.